-Figure 2a.
+Supplementary Figure 2a.
 The range and extent of within-city housing density measured at camera trap locations of 10 U.S. cities.
 Black vertical bars represent the mean housing density across all locations within a city.
 Housing density was calculated within a 1 km buffer of each camera trap location.